DragonPlayerX/ScreenshotManager/README.md

 ## Texture loading

 You may experience a little bit of lag when going through your pictures (only really noticeable in multi view or with high resolution screenshots).

+## File Organization

+Some code for the file organization comes from an older mod ([PhotoOrganization](https://github.com/dave-kun/PhotoOrganization)) wich is not managed anymore.

 ## Discord Webhook